United Nations Development Programme: Human Development Report

 Since 1991, the UNDP has annually published the Human Development Report, which includes topics on Human Development and the annual Human Development Index.

 The Gender Inequality Index is one such topic discussed in the Human Development Report.

 Evaluation

 The UNDP spends about 0.2% of its budget on internal evaluation of the effectiveness of its programmes.
 The UNDP's Evaluation Office is a member of the UN Evaluation Group (UNEG) which brings together all the units responsible for evaluation in the UN system.
 Currently the UNEG has 43 members and 3 observers.

 Global Policy Centres

-The UNDP runs six Global Policy Centres, including the Seoul Policy Centre (USPC) on partnerships, the Nairobi Global Policy Centre on Resilient Ecosystems and Desertification (GPC-Nairobi), the Singapore-based Global Centre for Technology, Innovation and Sustainable Development (GC-TISD), the Istanbul International Centre for Private Sector in Development (IICPSD), the Oslo Governance Centre, and the Singapore-based Global Centre for Public Service Excellence (GCPSE) that issues the "Raffles Review" email newsletter on developments in public administration research.
+The UNDP runs four Global Policy Centres, which span policy, programme and representational functions and connect UNDP and its partners with external expertise and networks: